WHO: David Merrill, Systems Engineer at Polarion

 In our newest premium on-demand webinar, Todd Henry delivers valuable insights, practical tips, and lessons learned applying Polarion solutions at the enterprise level to be both agile and compliant in the highly regulated medical device industry.

 How do you manage the complex requirements in the automotive, medical and aerospace industries?
 How do you achieve the requested compliance?
 What happens when team development members are working outside Visual Studio?
 In this free 45-minute session you’ll learn how the new Polarion Connector for Microsoft TFS helps you address these challenges so that you can instead focus on business innovation.

 Welcome back to Morris Medical Monthly: a monthly series for medical device development companies (and companies who are related to such companies), providing some useful information about Polarion solutions and Polarion extensions.

-Today we will start on the subject of Polarion’s RiskPack extension, and have a look into RiskPack’s Basics.
+Today we will start on the subject of Polarion’s RiskPack extension, and have a look how to use Riskpack.

 I’m pleased to announce the first planned service release for Polarion version 2015.
 In this post I’ll share with you the most important new functionality and fixes.
 Let’s get started.
 Read the rest of this entry »

 WHAT: Free Webinar: Using ‘Master Specifications’ for Requirements Variability

 WHEN: Wednesday, June 17, 2015 – 1:00 pm US EDT (GMT -4:00), 10:00 am US PDT (GMT -7:00)